paymentwall/paymentwall-pwlocal-ios/README.md

 ## How does it work ?
-1. The customer clicks on the °∞Buy°± button inside your application.
+1. The customer clicks on the **Buy** button inside your application.
 2. The PWLocal SDK is called at this moment and opens application dialog with the list of payment systems.
-3. User chooses a payment system and clicks on °∞Buy°±.
+3. User chooses a payment system and clicks on **Buy**.
 After it, a new application dialog opens.
 It would be a "thank you" screen or a dialog for providing payment details, such as credit card number, if needed.
 4. The payment is completed and your callback function is triggered to handle its result.
 Your backend will be also notified about it.

 ## Credentials